Melbourne restaurants your parents will love

 University Cafe

 Did your mum or dad go to Melbourne Uni?
 Chances are they spent a bit of time at University Cafe back in the day.
 They’ll be glad to see it hasn’t changed a whole lot, and only for the better.
-There are plenty of Italian classics on the menu, like minestrone, cannelloni, tiramisu and of course wine and espresso.
+There are plenty of Italian classics on the menu, like minestrone, lasagne, tiramisu and of course wine and espresso.
 This Lygon Street legend has been doing them right since 1952.
 Bookings are old-school too: phone or email.

 Hardimans Hotel